pepedocs/srescience/docs/articles/what-is-service-reliability.md

 ## Service Reliability
-The weighted sum of the probabilities of actual state transitions of a service complying with the expected state transitions of the same service.
+The weighted sum of the probabilities of actual state transitions of a service complying with its expected state transitions.

 ## Choosing Tr_Expected